crystal-china/captcha/README.md

 [config/application.cr](https://github.com/crystal-china/website/blob/e779d785c79eadd40068d1a4fd2bdfbe87ff8ad4/config/application.cr#L31)

-### use browser cookie as captcha id to cache the captcha text.
+### Generate a random unique signup_captcha_id and save to cookie.

-create a browser cookie as captcha_id, then use this id as cache key, and captcha text as value, and render the img_tag.
+Then use this random id as key, save the captcha code into cache and render the img_tag

 [src/actions/htmx/captcha.cr](https://github.com/crystal-china/website/blob/44af7286f8165ca376a3b84c3af538103bd3243d/src/actions/htmx/captcha.cr#L8-L22)

-### get the captcha text from cache use cookie.
+### get the captcha code from cache use cookie.

-Get the captcha_id from cookie, then retrive the captcha text from the cache
+Get the captcha_id from cookie, then retrive the captcha code from the cache, check the equality.

 [src/actions/sign_ups/create.cr](https://github.com/crystal-china/website/blob/44af7286f8165ca376a3b84c3af538103bd3243d/src/actions/sign_ups/create.cr#L5-L19)

 ## limit

-You can't built static Crystal binary because libvips is a dependency, if this is a problem for you, please check [simple_captcha](https://github.com/crystal-lang/simple_captcha), these two libraries should be interchangeable without the need to change you code.
+You can't create a fully static Crystal binary because it relies on libvips as a dependency.
+If that’s an issue for you, you might want to check out [simple_captcha](https://github.com/crystal-lang/simple_captcha).

+These two libraries should work interchangeably, so you shouldn’t need to change your code.

 ## Contributing